flass/pantagruel/README.md

                         This will induce possible extra decompressing/re-generating data computing time when resuming a task run with -R; avoid using compression when likely to have to resume later (for the moment only available for tasks: 00 i.e. 'fetch')

+    -v|--verbose      increase verbosity of logs (for the moment only affecting for tasks: 08 i.e. 'orthologs')

 # for Pantagruel task init: